DualToken: Towards Unifying Visual Understanding and Generation with Dual Visual Vocabularies: Experiments

+Building on the unified tokenizers, we further verified its potential within a unified AR framework based on Qwen-2.5-3B~\citep{yang2024qwen2d5}.
+Our training process consists of four stages: (1) Freeze the LLM and pretrain on image-caption data, training only the visual projector for multimodal alignment.
+(2) Unfreeze the LLM and fine-tune on visual understanding data to enhance comprehension.
+(3) Freeze the LLM and train only the visual heads on text-to-image data.
+(4) Unfreeze all components and perform joint training on a mixture of understanding, generation, and interleaved datasets.

+To ensure a fair comparison with VILA-U~\citep{wu2025vilau}, we additionally provide a reproduced version of VILA-U using Qwen-2.5-3B as the language backbone, trained with the same dataset and procedure as our method.
+We evaluate our model against widely used vision-language understanding benchmarks, including VQAv2 \citep{vqa_v2}, POPE \citep{POPE}, MME \citep{fu2024mme}, SEED-IMG \citep{li2023seedbench}, MMBench \citep{liu2023mmbench}, and MM-Vet \citep{yu2023mmvet}.

-\paragraph{Unified Model for Generation and Understanding.} We further implemented our unified MLLM framework for both visual understanding and generation based on the method introduced in Sec.\ref{sec:method_mllm} and Fig.\ref{fig:frameworks}, where separate visual heads predict semantic and pixel tokens.
-As shown in Table~\ref{tab:und_compare}, our \ours{} (3B) demonstrates strong performance compared to other unified models and achieves results comparable to dedicated understanding models like LLaVA-NeXT and ShareGPT4V.
-Meanwhile, as illustrated in Fig.~\ref{fig:gen_cases}, our unified model can generate visually compelling content from text input.
-The generated images exhibit remarkable alignment with the text, even for long and complex prompts.
-Thanks to the high reconstruction quality of \ours{}, the generated images are rich in detail and structurally realistic, accurately capturing fine textures such as animal fur, water waves, and other intricate patterns.
+As shown in Table.\ref{tab:main}, our \ours{} (3B) demonstrates strong understanding performance compared to other unified models and surpasses dedicated understanding models like LLaVA-NeXT and ShareGPT4V~\citep{chen2024sharegpt4v}.
+Meanwhile, as illustrated in Fig.~\ref{fig:gen_cases}, thanks to the significantly improved reconstruction quality of \ours{}, the generated images are rich in detail and structurally realistic, accurately capturing fine textures such as animal fur and other intricate patterns---effectively resolving the blurriness and distortions observed in VILA-U. What’s more, the generated images exhibit remarkable alignment with the text, even for long and complex prompts.
+This is especially evident when compared with the \textit{pix. only} method (which only predicts pixel tokens during image generation), as it often ignores important semantic content during generation---highlighting the crucial role that semantic tokens play in helping the model grasp the semantic structure of images throughout the generation process.
+Results on more generation benchmarks are presented in Appendix.\ref{appendix_genbench}.